 Place QUOTATION MARKS around PHRASES to search for terms in a particular order.

-Search: [ mindful meditation ] produce results, such as:
+Search: [ mindful meditation ] will produce results, such as this interview:

 Mindful Healing: An Interview with Herbert Benson

 Abstract: ... famous for connecting meditation and the healing process.

 Note: mindful does not occur next to meditation.

 Search: [ "mindful meditation" ] will produce results, such as this academic journal article:

 Mindful Meditation for Addiction Disorders

 Keywords: addiction; mindful meditation; therapeutic value

 Note: mindful meditation occurs in the source description together, as a phrase.